 The Company places great importance on safeguarding your personal data.
-We adhere to relevant data protection laws, including, but not limited to, the General Data Protection Regulation (Regulation 2016/679), the California Consumer Privacy Act (CCPA), the Canadian Personal Information Protection and Electronic Documents Act (PIPEDA), the Brazilian General Data Protection Law (LGPD), and other applicable regulations.
+We adhere to relevant data protection laws, including, but not limited to, the General Data Protection

-For detailed information on how we handle your personal data, please read the Employee Privacy Notice which is available here https://www.deel.com/eor-privacy.
+Regulation (Regulation 2016/679), the California Consumer Privacy Act (CCPA), the Canadian Personal Information Protection and Electronic Documents Act (PIPEDA), the Brazilian General Data Protection Law (LGPD), and other applicable regulations.

-The Employee Privacy Notice outlines our practices for collecting, processing, and protecting your personal data.
+To provide you with detailed information on how we handle your personal data, please read the Employee Privacy Notice which is available here: EOR Privacy Policy | Deel.
+The Employee Privacy Notice outlines our practices for collecting, processing, and protecting your personal data, and may be amended from time to time.